 Younger generations reading this may be asking themselves.
 “What is ESP?”
 ESP or extrasensory perception is the term given by Duke University psychologist J.B.
 Rhine who throughout the 1930s and 1940s researched the possibility that humans can obtain information using the mind but outside the realm of our normal five senses.
 ESP is often also called the sixth sense.

 In ancient times there was no such thing as psychology.
 Many practices, art forms or occurrences that today we understand are based on psychology or scientific fact back then was usually called magic.
 Many scientists today prefer to call any psychic or mantic art practice based on intuition as a pseudoscience which basically means “fake science” or “pretending to be science”.
-To me, that term has both a negative bias against science yet to be understood, or a capacity of the mind and human consciousness that is little understood.
-The term is often used as a pejorative by scientists intended to manipulate people who follow any psychic or intuitive practice and their practitioners as foolish, uneducated, deluded or stupid.
-Parapsychology includes theories about ESP, magic and intuition and today one can earn a degree in the field and therefore it is not a pseudoscience.
+To me, that term has both a negative bias against something yet to be understood, or a capacity of the mind and human consciousness that is little understood.
+The term is often used as a pejorative by scientists intended as an attempt to manipulate people in believing that following any psychic or intuitive practice or their practitioners is foolish, uneducated, deluded or stupid.
+Parapsychology includes theories about ESP, magic and intuition and today one can earn a degree in the field and therefore it is not deluded thinking or a pseudoscience.

 The word magic is derived from old French, Greek, and Latin terms but likely originated in ancient Persia from the word magh or magush and was defined as “to be able, to have power”.
 As it worked its way up through to the 15th century form magike it was then defined as an “art of influencing or predicting events and producing marvels using hidden natural forces.”
 The Christian Bible and other historical sources mention Magi (plural) or Magus (singular) which were intended to refer to astrologers specifically, but who also practised the arts of dream interpretation and meditation among their other “magical” skills.